UXnomaan/homebridge-lm75a/readme.md

 ## homebridge-lm75a

-A Temprature plugin for [HomeBridge](https://github.com/nfarina/homebridge) to read from an [LM75A](http://www.ti.com/product/LM75A) sensor.
+A Temperature plugin for [HomeBridge](https://github.com/nfarina/homebridge) to read from an [LM75A](http://www.ti.com/product/LM75A) sensor.

 ## Installation